 Sometimes, women are attacked by strangers, but most often they are hurt by people who are close to them, such as a husband or partner.
 Whether you are attacked by a stranger or mistreated by a partner, violence, and abuse can have terrible effects.
 There is help available for you.

 As a victim, I lacked education other than a high school diploma and a real estate license.
 After years of threats, verbal, and emotional abuse.
 I lack resources to get help and when I tried no one believed me because of nice materialistic assets that we owned.
 I simply walked away leaving it all behind.
 I took my life back.
 I attend technical college and became a cosmetologist but, I needed more.
 So I attended college and earned both my AS and BS in Criminal Justice and currently I am focused on earning my MS in Forensic Psychology.
+I am a member of the DoeNetwork, NameUS, and the American Psychological Association.
 If I can change my life you can too.
 I have faced many obstacles from hunger to homelessness but I survived and became stronger.
 The most important thing that I did for myself was taking the first step, never giving up, and never looking back.
 Never, forget to make God a priority in your life and hold on to faith because without him I would have given up long ago.

 I hope my website can be informative and inspire you as I continue to update and add more information and resources.
 I also offer services of coaching, advocacy, research and legal document preparation.
 For questions or concerns please email me.
 If you need help please call 911.